What is 10DLC?

 What are the rate limits and throughput on AT&T’s 10DLC A2P service?

 TPM (throughput per minute) and rate limits are not fixed for every campaign, and will vary depending on the trust score AT&T assigns to a business after a risk assessment.
-However, AT&T has disclosed some generic numbers related to TPM for common use cases.
-Actual numbers will vary by brand and in accordance with risk assessments.
-All campaigns have an ongoing fee of $10 per month.
+AT&T is currently revising its throughput classes; we’ll update the new classes here once they’re finalized.

 What are the rate limits and throughput on T-Mobile’s 10DLC A2P service?

 TPD (throughput per day) and rate limits are not fixed for every campaign, and will vary depending on the trust score T-Mobile assigns to a business after a risk assessment.
-No numbers have been disclosed to any businesses or providers; we’ll update this document once we have more information.
+Based on score, the brand is assigned to one of four brand categories with the following TPDs.

 What if the throughput provided by either network is not sufficient for my messaging volume?
 Can I increase my throughput?